MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Security

-Here are some security situations you may want to actively monitor.
+Here are some security situations you might want to actively monitor.

 - Too many users assigned to the high-privilege [Fabric administrator role](powerbi-implementation-planning-security-tenant-level-planning.md#power-bi-administration).
 - Too many workspace administrators (when the Member, Contributor, or Viewer [workspace role](/power-bi/collaborate-share/service-roles-new-workspaces#workspace-roles) would be sufficient).